March 11, 2022

 For example, if you’re a CloudKitchens® delivery kitchen that cooks up traditional Singapore food and Satay is on your menu, you’ll need to write down every ingredient that’s needed to make an entire Satay recipe.

 You need to write down the type of meat (plus any ingredients needed to prepare that meat), shallots, garlic, turmeric, fennel seeds, cumin seeds, plus any other special ingredients in your restaurant’s version of the recipe requires—and their quantities.
-Do you serve the Satay with sauce?
-You’ll need to break down every ingredient of that sauce recipe and the costs too.
+Does your restaurant serve the Satay with sauce?
+When you’re calculating your recipe costing, you’ll need to break down every ingredient of that sauce recipe as part of your food cost too.

 Step 2: Find the price for each ingredient

 The second step requires figuring out the cost of every ingredient as it’s sold as a unit from your vendor or store.
 Here you’re just looking for the total price of each ingredient item, not how much of the item you’re using for each recipe.
-For example, if you purchase 20kg worth of Chicken, you need to fill in how much it cost you.
+For example, if you purchase 20kg worth of Chicken, you need to fill in how much it will cost you.
+Keep in mind that buying inventory for your restaurant in higher amounts can mean discounts from your supplier.
+This can help you prepare food costing later on.

 Step 3: Calculate the price of the portions used

-To make this calculation, divide the measurement or weight of each recipe ingredient by the weight of the unit in which it’s sold.
+To make this calculation, simply follow the costing formula provided.
+Divide the measurement or weight of each food ingredient by the weight of the unit in which it’s sold.
 Then, multiply that number by the price of the whole unit.
-This number tells you how much each ingredient that’s used in that recipe costs.
+This number tells you the cost of each ingredient that’s used in that recipe.

 Step 4: Add it all up